-Soil nailing is an in-place reinforcement of the soil/rock that utilizes steel tendons grouted into drilled holes to create a stable block.
+Soil nailing is an in-place reinforcement of the existing soil/rock at a site that utilizes steel tendons grouted into drilled holes to create a stable block.
 Shotcrete, reinforced with wire mesh and/or reinforcing steel, is applied to the face of the excavation to secure the soil between the nails.
 Soil nailing is installed from the top down as an excavation is made in 4 to 6-foot lifts.

 Soil nailing is used for the temporary support of excavations, construction of permanent retaining walls, and for the control of landslides.
-Schnabel has successfully constructed soil nail walls in stiff clays and silts, some coarse grain soils, mixed soils with rock and weathered rock.
+One of America’s most accomplished soil nailing contractors, Schnabel has successfully constructed soil nail walls in a variety of different soil conditions.
 Soil nailing is not recommended in cohesionless soil, organic soil or cuts below the water table.